 The Six Book Challenge invites you to pick six reads and record your reading in a diary in order to get a certificate.
-We've now launched new materials for 2015 so that organisations can start the next Challenge from September.
+Print materials and incentives are available for the Six Book Challenge 2015 and many organisations have already launched this autumn.

 Six Book Challenge facts